 We provide comprehensive legal counsel to our clients by drawing on the knowledge and experience of our Nonprofit and Tax-Exempt Organizations Team members as well as other attorneys and professionals throughout the firm.
 We will work with you to assemble a customized team of lawyers based on your unique legal needs.
-Following are some of the legal areas important to nonprofit organizations in which our attorneys are experienced:
+Below are some of the legal areas important to nonprofit organizations in which our attorneys are experienced:

 Tax law considerations are critical to nonprofit and tax-exempt organizations in order to obtain and preserve their tax-exempt status.
 Failure to comply with tax rules may result in penalties imposed on the officers, directors and key employees of tax-exempt organizations and can also jeopardize the organization's tax-exempt status.
-The experienced tax lawyers on our team have an in-depth understanding of the IRS and will guide your organization through the complex tax rules to maximize the benefits of your tax-exempt status while safeguarding against potential challenges.
+The experienced tax lawyers on our team have an in-depth understanding of the IRS and will guide your organization through complex tax rules to maximize the benefits of your tax-exempt status while safeguarding against potential challenges.
 We regularly advise clients on:

 - IRS regulations and rulings

-- reasonable compensation issues
+- reasonable compensation and excess executive compensation issues

 - unrelated business taxable income

 Members of Holland & Knight's Nonprofit and Tax-Exempt Organizations Team provide clients with comprehensive legal representation, ranging from matters exclusive to tax-exempt organizations, such as fundraising regulations, endowments, spending policies and conflicts of interest, to those common to all business entities, including employment law, real estate leasing and intellectual property issues.
 We are dedicated to helping ensure that your organization complies with all necessary laws and guidelines, and that it is run in an efficient and effective manner, consistent with nonprofit best practices, to successfully accomplish your organization's mission.